MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-an-isochrone.md

 > [!NOTE]
 > **Bing Maps Calculate an Isochrone Feature Changes**
 >
-> As of 9/30/2024, the Bing Maps `Calculate an Isochrone` service will no longer support the ability to use transit as a `travelMode`.
-To avoid service disruptions, modify your application by 9/30/2024.
+> As of 9/30/2024, the Bing Maps `Calculate an Isochrone` service no longer supports the ability to specify a travel mode.
+Results will be based on Auto travel.

-For Calculate an Isochrone geographic availability, see the travelMode parameter below.

 ## API Limits